 Being an independent reader means developing a lifelong habit that continues because we want to read and not because we are required to or have to.
 It means that we read even when daily support such as dedicated in-class reading time such as the DEAR and USSR programs are no longer available.
-In her book Reading in the Wild , a professional text that has had the greatest impact on my beliefs and actions of any I’ve read for a very long time, Donalyn Miller identifies five key characteristics of an independent reader… Read the research Firstly, there is a growing body of evidence such as that by Combes and Coiro that for students to read effectively online, they must first build up a traditional literacy skillset which is based on print.
+In her book Reading in the Wild , a professional text that has had the greatest impact on my beliefs and actions of any I’ve read for a very long time, Donalyn Miller identifies five key characteristics of an independent reader… Read the research All should be on our professional reading lists.
+As well as formal research there are also some professional texts that should be a core element of your personal professional collection.
+Think like a reader.

 Libraries for future learners-Conference 2015 pre-reading.pdf.
 School report.
 Curriculum Planning, Programming, Assessing & Reporting to parents K-12.
 Stocktake.
 State of the Library 2014-15.
 (4545 check outs this school year) Libraries are not the sum of their circulation statistics.